danbev/learning-ai/notes/ggml.md

     int n_leafs;
 };
 ```
+So we have an array of buffer types, and one for the actual buffers, one for the
+tensor allocators.
+These all have the same number of elemements and the indices
+match up.
+I mean that is we have index 2 then the buffer type is at index 2 as
+will the buffer for it and the tensor allocator.

+And notice that we are passing in the `ggml_backend_cpu_buffer_type` which again
+is a pointer to a struct `ggml_backend_buffer_type`:
 ```c
 ggml_gallocr_t ggml_gallocr_new(ggml_backend_buffer_type_t buft) {
     return ggml_gallocr_new_n(&buft, 1);
 }
 ```
+Notice that `ggml_gallocr_new_n` has a `n` in it so it can take an array of backend
+buffer types and not just a pointer to a single one which is the case here.
+Recall
+that passing an array is really just passing a pointer to the first element of the
+array.

 The first things that happens is that the struct is calloced (allocated and
 cleared):